T. F. O'Rahilly: Early years and education

-On 17 October 1918 he married Mary Buckley in Carrigtwohill, Co.
-Cork.
+On 17 October 1918 he married Mary Buckley in Carrigtwohill, County Cork.
 They had no children.

 Academic career

 O'Rahilly worked full-time in the Irish civil service as a clerk in the Four Courts.
 He founded and edited journal Gadelica: a Journal of Modern Irish Studies which "sought to pursue and promote investigation into the area of Celtic studies, including philology".
 The journal was short-lived due to a shortage of subscriptions and four issues were published between 1912 and 1913.
 He completed his MA thesis The Accentuation of Gaelic in 1916.

 Fellow Celtic languages scholar and lecturer of Trinity College, Dublin Eleanor Knott described his work during this period:His unsurpassed knowledge of modern Irish dialects and manuscript literature was acquired in his early manhood when as a civil servant his chosen studies had perforce to be relegated to evenings, weekends and vacations.
-Unceasing application during this period together with recurrent attacks of influenza brought about a definite decline in his health and this should be taken into account in considering a characteristic asperity in criticising the work of other scholars.In 1919 he entered academic life in a full-time capacity upon taking up his first professorship in Irish at Trinity College, Dublin (1919-1929).
+Unceasing application during this period together with recurrent attacks of influenza brought about a definite decline in his health and this should be taken into account in considering a characteristic asperity in criticising the work of other scholars.In 1919 he entered academic life in a full-time capacity upon taking up his first professorship in Irish at Trinity College, Dublin (1919–1929).
 He was appointed research professor in Celtic languages in 1929 at University College Cork and stayed in this position until 1935.
-He returned to academic life in Dublin as professor of Celtic languages at University College Dublin (1935-1941).
+He returned to academic life in Dublin as professor of Celtic languages at University College Dublin (1935–1941).
 He was director of the School of Celtic Studies at the Dublin Institute for Advanced Studies from 1942 to 1947.
 He received an honorary degree in D.Litt.Celt. from the National University of Ireland in 1928 and D.Litt. from Trinity College, Dublin in 1948.

 O'Rahilly edited Celtica, a journal of the School of Celtic Studies at the Dublin Institute for Advanced Studies, between 1946 and 1950.
 Other publications by O'Rahilly include a series of anthologies of Irish language poetry publish in the 1920s.